Jason-Duffy/karma-police/README.md

 - React Redux: Official Redux bindings for React for state management.
 - Styled Components: CSS-in-JS library for styling React components.
 - React Icons: Library of popular icon packs for React applications.
+- Figma: An interface design tool used for wireframing.

 ## Features